phthallo/arduinooo/README.md

 </div>

-Very experimental, very jank transformative fanwork viewer (sourced from the Archive of Our Own) using the Arduino UNO and a 0.96" 128x64 graphical SSD1306 OLED Display.
+Very experimental, very jank transformative fanwork viewer (sourced from the Archive of Our Own) using the Arduino UNO and a 0.96" 128x64 graphical SPI SSD1306 OLED Display.
 More of a proof-of-concept than anything usable :)

 ## What it does
 Takes a single work ID, then fetches the work from [AO3](https://archiveofourown.org/) and displays its metadata, the author's summary/notes and the work itself on the OLED screen.